virtual bodies

 for piano and live-electronics

-'virtual bodies' is based on an improvised piano part and a set of possibilities to treat sound and time in the electronics.
-Real and virtual sonorities enter into a dialogue where clear lines are blurred, and definitions of action/reaction redesigned throughout the piece.
-The electronics part does not contain pre-established layers but is entirely created in real-time, aiming for memory connections within the work and a rich polyphony.
+Virtual Bodies is built upon an improvised piano part and a set of possibilities for shaping sound and time through electronics.
+In this work, real and virtual sonorities engage in a dialogue where clear boundaries dissolve, and the definitions of action and reaction are continuously redefined.
+The electronic part does not rely on pre-recorded layers but is entirely generated in real-time, fostering memory connections within the piece and creating a rich polyphonic texture.

 Performance on May 11, 2019, Harvard University